Dan J. Harkey

 Review:

-- To find the LTV, divide the loan by Value = LTV.
+• To find the LTV, divide the loan amount by the property value.

-Cash-on-cash returns are a quick analysis to determine the yield of an initial investment outlay.
-They are developed by dividing the total cash invested (the down payment plus initial cost) or the net equity into the annual pre-tax net cash flow.
+Cash-on-cash returns provide a quick analysis to determine the yield of an initial investment.
+Hey, they are calculated by dividing the total cash invested (the down payment plus initial cost) or the net equity by the annual pre-tax net cash flow.

 $100,000/$400,000 = 25% = cash-on-cash yield.